josh-segal/Local-Tourist/README.md

 # Local Tourist

 ## Project Overview
 The "Local Tourist" project aims to provide users with personalized sorting of attractions, optimal routes for visiting attractions, and intuitive attraction ranking capabilities.
-For me, this project serves as a platform for gaining experience in working with data, algorithms, Python, SQL, the Flask framework, cloud deployment, and REST API connections.
+For me, this project serves as a platform for gaining experience in working with cloud deployment, REST API connections, all things database, algorithms, Python, and the Flask framework.

 ### Key Features
 - Personalized sorting of attractions based on user preferences.